chad-engine/chad-adblocker/README.md

 How to implement:

-  1.Implement mian.java into ur project
+  1.Implement main.java into ur project somehow

   2.Create a raw folder in Droid Studio ({instertfunnyprojectnameherelollmaourhgbet3uhgedrbe}\app\src\main\res\raw)